adamstruve/rickroll-stream/README.md

 # rickroll-stream
-A simple Dockerfile to spin up an Icecast server that just streams of loop of Never Gonna Give You Up.
+A simple Dockerfile to spin up an Icecast server that just streams a loop of Never Gonna Give You Up.
 It downloads the song from Archive.org.

 ```
 docker build -t rickroll .